mandykoh/symlock/README.md

 ## Introduction

-SymLocks provide mutual exclusion on a string value rather than a specific lock object.
+SymLocks (or named locks) provide mutual exclusion on a string value rather than a specific lock object.
 This can be useful in situations where the complete set of mutex points isn’t immediately known, or may be too large for up front setup to be practical.

 ## Example